STEVE SKARDON JR.

 Other positions include Communications Director for the Democratic National Committee (1988); Floor assistant to the Leadership of the U.S. House of Representatives (1983-87); Legislative Counsel to the National Association of Retired Federal Employees (1977-83); and a journalist for the Florence (SC) Morning News (1974-76).

 Mr. Skardon is a 1974 graduate of the George Washington School of Public and International Affairs in Washington, D.C.
-He grew up in Summerville, and currently lives in Mount Pleasant.
+He grew up in Summerville, and currently lives on James Island.